-- Melt chocolate chips by placing them in a small microwave-safe bowl and microwaving for 30 seconds.
-Stir and microwave for another 20 seconds or until all the chocolate chips have melted.
-(You can also do this with a double boiler).
-Pour melted chocolate into food processor with the avocado and pulse until mixture is completely combined and avocado is no longer visible.
+Add chocolate – Pour melted chocolate into food processor with the avocado and pulse until mixture is completely combined and avocado is no longer visible.
 If you don’t have a food processor you can mash the avocado with a fork and combine with the chocolate until smooth and lump-free.

 Chill – Place truffle mixture in the fridge to set for 30 minutes.